asherp/go-for-launch/docs/MULTI_GHOST_SYSTEM.md

 ## Technical Details

-- Each ghost uses the same `player_1.gd` script with `is_ghost = true`
+- Each NPC uses the same `player_1.gd` script with `is_npc = true`
-- Ghosts are positioned on the FirstFloor with horizontal spacing
+- NPCs are positioned on the appropriate floor with horizontal spacing
 - Recordings are sorted by modification time (newest first)
-- Position correction is disabled for multiple ghosts to prevent conflicts
+- Position correction is enabled for NPCs to ensure accurate replay
-- Each ghost gets a unique color from the predefined palette
+- Each NPC gets a unique color from the predefined palette
+- NPCs use character names from the recording filenames